tomtom/vimtags_vim/README.md

 The vimtags plugin creates and maintains tags files with pure vimscript.
 No external helper app like ctags and friends is involved.
+Of course, this is not a replacement for ctags but it allows users to work without ctags for languages that aren't yet supported by ctags and for which users would have to define their own regexp patterns.
+It is also useful in settings where you cannot simply install ctags.

 NOTE: vimtags will only update tags files created by vimtags.
 It won't modify tags files created by other programs like ctags.